ASTXRTYS/DEEP-AI/libs/deepagents-cli/STYLEGUIDE.md

 ## Rich components

-- Panels, tables, and menus should use helpers in `deepagents_cli.ui_components` or the styles defined in `deepagents_cli.menu_system.styles`.
+- Panels, tables, and menus should use helpers in `deepagents_cli.ui_components`.
 Adding new colors?
 Extend the centralized constants in `ui_constants.py` or `prompt_theme.py` instead of introducing raw color literals.